MazontheMoon/coddy-java/README.md

 ## July

+### 6 - ManageOfficeDay

+As a manager of a busy office, you need to handle an unpredictable day filled with various tasks.
+Your goal is to efficiently manage your schedule by organizing tasks based on their priorities and durations, while keeping track of task frequencies.

+Implement the function to simulate the manager's day using a combination of a custom linked list for the schedule and a hash table for task frequency tracking.
+The function should process the tasks, insert them into the schedule based on priority, and provide a summary of the day's activities.

+Parameters:

+tasks (String[]): An array of strings representing the names of various office tasks and events. priorities (int[]): An array of integers representing the priority of each task (1 being the highest priority). durations (int[]): An array of integers representing the duration of each task in minutes.
+The function should perform the following operations:

+Implement a custom linked list to represent the schedule.
+Each node in the list should contain the task name, priority, and duration.
+Create a hash table (you can use Java's HashMap) to track the frequency of each task.
+Process each task in the input array:
+Insert the task into the correct position in the linked list based on its priority (higher priority tasks should come first).
+Update the frequency of the task in the hash table.
+After processing all tasks, generate a summary of the day including:
+The total number of tasks.
+The most frequent task and its frequency.
+The highest priority task.
+The total duration of all tasks.
+The function returns a string containing the summary of the manager's day.

+Note: You need to implement the custom linked list yourself.
+Do not use Java's built-in LinkedList class.

+Constraints:

+1 ≤ tasks.length ≤ 100
+1 ≤ priorities[i] ≤ 10
+1 ≤ durations[i] ≤ 480 (assuming a maximum of 8 hours per task)
+tasks.length == priorities.length == durations.length

 ### 5 - Tea Shop Profit Calculator and Floral Display Creator

 Create a function named teaShopProfitAndDisplay that receives teaNames and profits as its parameters.